ItProgrammist/ItProgrammist.github.io/README.md

 `git commit -m`  `"My First Commit!"`

 `git push origin master` // Final PUSH, everything should work!
-May ask for a password after that (Not always/ use `git config --local user.name` `"Username"` AND `git config --local user.email` `"Username"`)!
+May ask for a password after that (Not always/ use `git config --local user.name` `"Username"` AND `git config --local user.email` `"Email"`)!

 `git push --force origin master` // Forced push if the normal push did not work (by the command above)